Skip to content

 Initialization

-To enable collisions events to be emitted on a component, you need to initialize a sensor collider on it.
-A sensor collider is a collider that does not affect the physics simulation, but only emits events when it collides with another collider.
+To enable collisions events to be emitted on a component, you need to initialize a sensor on it.
+A sensor is a essentially a rigidBody with the sensor flag (which mean it does not affect the physics simulation).
+It only emits events when it collides with another collider.

-The available parameters are the same as for a collider.
+The available parameters are the same as for a rigidBody.

 typescript